talum/talum.github.io/source/_posts/2015-10-31-overlaps-or-hhow-ruby-knows-me-better-than-i-know-myself.markdown

 And this got us the information we wanted. `Overlaps?` returns true if two ranges overlap each other.
 In other words, if the desired check-in and check-out date range overlapped with any of the current reservations, this line would return true, and the listing would be unavailable.
 For more information on its use, [go here](http://api.rubyonrails.org/classes/Range.html#method-i-overlaps-3F).

 Isn't that crazy?
-It takes me back to when I was learning Spanish in high school, when I would guess at words instead of looking them up in a dictionary because there are so many English cognates.
+It's like Ruby read my mind...which takes me back to when I was learning Spanish in high school, when I would guess at words instead of looking them up in a dictionary because there are so many English cognates.
 Surprisingly, I was right a lot of the time.
 I can only hope I get to that point with Ruby soon.

 So, that's that.
 I think that when it comes to learning Ruby, the more you learn, the easier it will become to learn more.
 So for any other beginners out there, stay strong and keep going.
 At best, you'll be great.
 At worst, you can always Google.